To be entirely honest, scuba diving in Pondicherry isn’t something I was looking forward to or even excited about.

 Is Pondicherry good for Scuba diving?

-While Andamans or Lakshadweep would be considered the top dive locations in India, Pondicherry is one of the best places to dive in mainland India.
+While diving in Pondicherry isn’t anything like the Maldives or the Andamans, Pondicherry is one of the best places to dive in mainland India.

 The rich and diverse marine life in Pondicherry is bound to surprise you.
-It’s easier to get to and has a thriving scuba diving ecosystem in Pondicherry which makes it ideal for beginners and certified divers alike.
+More than anything, scuba diving in Pondicherry is easily accessible for all kinds of travelers.
+So, that makes it ideal for beginners to learn and practice diving here.

 I went diving with Samudra Adventures for 2 days — 2 deep dives on one day and 3 shallow dives on the other day.
 Both days, we had to be there at the dive center by 4:30 am.
 While it wasn’t easy waking up at 3:30am for the dives, we finished the dives by around 1pm which meant we had the rest of the day to ourselves.
 I was diving with my dive buddy Raksha Nagaraj (aka Solopassport) who had already dived in Pondicherry before.

 Note that all of these dive sites mentioned here are only accessible to certified divers.

 This site features a huge rock formation resembling a wall.
 One of the few dive sites, if not the only one in Pondicherry with natural corals.
 Also, Aravind’s Wall is probably the best dive site in Pondicherry.